nadiatul/Angular-Search-Github-Repo/README.md

 About

-This project is about filtering the Github API keywords
+This project is about Search/Filter Github API keywords

 # Angular Search Github Api